 The center is named for Sylvia Scholtz, a lifelong supporter of the arts and front-row-center patron of the iDiOM for almost every show of its early years while she was in her 80â€™s. â€śShe was a remarkably energetic personâ€¦.
 If you were going to pick someone as a symbol of personal support of the iDiOM, sheâ€™s a good choiceâ€¦.
 The iDiOM, and Glenn, and Krissa [Woiwod] meant a ton to her.
 She was incredibly proud of it for Bellingham and interested in its progress,â€ť remembers Sylviaâ€™s grandson, Mallard Ice Cream owner, Ben Scholtz. â€śâ€¦It was refreshing that Sylvia was very, very encouraging of experimentation and taking risks in theater and the arts,â€ť adds Glenn Hergenhahn-Zhao.

-Built in 1966, the renovated Cascade Laundry building that hasÂ now become Sylvia Center will eventually include two theatersâ€”the existing 75-seat Studio Theater and a 170-seat Main Stage Theater.
+Built in 1966, the renovated Cascade Laundry building hasÂ now become Sylvia Center for the Arts, a true arts community hub.

 Sylvia Center’s Studio Theatre